BrianHuynhCS/test1/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-Below are a list of things you need to use XtractXact.
+Below are a list of things you need downloaded locally to use XtractXact.

 * Python (3.8 or above)
 * R
+* chr.zip (unzip file) (Warning: 3.16 GB)

 ### Installation